-MSSC 6931 - Special Topics in Scientific Computing My Contact Information Name: Jay Pantone Office: Cudahy 307 Email: jay.pantone@marquette.edu Lectures: MWF, 12:00pm - 12:50pm Cudahy Hall 131 Office Hours: Monday, 2:30pm - 3:30pm Tuesday, 1:00pm - 2:00pm and by appointment (just email me!)
-All office hours will be via Microsoft Teams.
+MSSC 6000 - Scientific Computing Spring 2022 My Contact Information Name: Jay Pantone Office: Cudahy 307 Email: jay.pantone@marquette.edu Website: http://jaypantone.com/courses/spring22math6000 Lectures: MWF, 11:00am - 11:50am Cudahy Hall 120 Office Hours: Wednesday, 2:30pm - 3:30pm (in person, Cudahy 307) Thursday, 10:30am - 11:30am (on Microsoft Teams) Friday, 9:00am - 10:00am (in person, Cudahy 307) and by appointment (just email me!)
 Bulletin Description Foundational methods and techniques of scientific computing in the mathematical and statistical sciences.
 This course will cover fundamental computational algorithms aimed toward applications in science and engineering.
 Students will implement algorithms, and visualize and validate their outcomes.
 Further, students will be introduced to and implement best programming practices.
 Prereq: MATH 2450 or equiv. or consent of instructor; MATH 1700 or equiv. introductory statistics course or consent of instructor, and programming competency in a high-level language.
 Course Content This course is designed to prepare students to be scientists, whether in industry or academia, who solve problems with computers and analyze data.
 We will cover computational problem solving paradigms, technical skills, and programming best practices.
 The precise topics covered will be decided on-the-fly depending on the audience and how the course is progressing, but the list below gives a rough idea of topics that might be covered.
-(If you have suggestions for additional topics, I would love to hear them!) - brief review of programming basics and introduction to Python - unix command line - basic code debugging and profiling - algorithmic paradigms for problem solving (brute force, greedy algorithms, backtracking, binary search, divide-and-conquer, branch-and-bound, meet-in-the-middle, dynamic programming) - ♦ classic problem solving models (traveling salesman, knapsack, etc.) - version control with git/github - code coverage and unit testing - metaheuristic optimization (hill climbing, simulated annealing, tabu search, particle swarm optimization, ant colony systems, genetic / evolutionary algorithms) - basic data analytics and visualization (likely with pandas and seaborn libraries) - graph algorithms (community detection, centrality, network flow) - linear programming and mixed-integer programming All of the problem solving techniques will be taught in a domain-agnostic manner, with the goal of understanding the essence of each method, so that students will later be able to apply them to problems from many different scientific fields.
+(If you have suggestions for additional topics, I would love to hear them!) - brief review of programming basics and introduction to Python - ⋄ unix command line - algorithmic paradigms for problem solving (brute force, greedy algorithms, backtracking, binary search, divide-and-conquer) - classic problem solving models (traveling salesman, knapsack, etc.) - version control with git/github - code coverage and unit testing - metaheuristic optimization (hill climbing, simulated annealing, tabu search, particle swarm optimization, ant colony systems, genetic / evolutionary algorithms) - basic data analytics and visualization (likely with pandas and seaborn libraries) - graph algorithms (community detection, centrality, network flow) - linear programming and mixed-integer programming All of the problem solving techniques will be taught in a domain-agnostic manner, with the goal of understanding the essence of each method, so that students will later be able to apply them to problems from many different scientific fields.
 We will study the computational efficiency of each of the methods, as well as their strengths and weaknesses.
 Textbook There is no single textbook covering all of these topics, and so we do not have a required textbook.
 I will be using many textbooks and other resources to build the course, and I may occasionally recommend those resources for students who are interested in going deeper into the material.
 Programming Language This course will use Python extensively.
 Python is a free, easy-to-learn, flexible programming language that is among the most widely used in the world and in all kinds of industries, from banking to data science to Silicon Valley start-ups.
 Students are expected to come into this course with proficiency in a high-level language (e.g., Java, C, C++, C#, Julia, Matlab, R), but not necessarily Python.
 This is not a programming course, and students are expected to have a solid understanding of programming basics (control flow, including 'if' statements and 'for' and 'while' loops), functions/methods, data types).
 We will use some object-oriented programming, so knowledge of this is a plus, but it is not required.
-Course Structure Assessments and Grading Scale Grades will be based on homework assignments.
+Course Structure Assessments and Grading Scale Grades will be based on homework assignments (50%), a midterm exam (25%), and a final exam (25%).
 Late work may be accepted with penalty at my discretion.
-There will be no exams.
-Depending on how the course proceeds, I may assign presentations at the end of the semester where each student will find a research paper related to the topics of the course, synthesize it, and present it to the class.
 The letter grade scale is as follows: